Discuss Scratch

 Non translated list:

-when backdrop switches to [backdrop 1 v]
+when backdrop switches to [backdrop 1 v]- extensions other than pen

 set drag mode [draggable v]::sensing